top of page

 Eller's peak season came in 1969 when he recorded an unofficial total of 15.0 sacks, showcasing his ability to consistently dominate opponents and make game-changing plays.
 Although sacks were not an official statistic during his playing days, Eller's unofficial career total of 133.5 sacks highlights his incredible pass-rushing prowess and impact on the game.

-Off the field, Eller was known for his commitment to community service and his efforts to promote social justice.
-He used his platform as an NFL star to advocate for various causes and make a positive impact on the lives of others.
+Known for his leadership and commitment to social justice, Eller used his platform as an NFL star to advocate for various causes and make a positive impact on the lives of others.
+His dedication to community service and efforts to promote equality further enhanced his legacy and impact on and off the field.

-Best Defensive Ends in NFL History, National Football League Defensive End Chris Doleman of the Minnesota Vikings
+Best Defensive Ends NFL History, National Football League Defensive End Chris Doleman of the Minnesota Vikings

 9. Chris Doleman